bruce-github/ThreadExercises/README.md

-These are my mulitithread exercises.
+These are my multithread exercises.